Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \subsection{Application of LLMs in Blockchain Security}

 This section explores the application of LLMs in the field of blockchain security.
 The tasks it includes smart contract security and transaction anomaly detection.

-\textbf{Smart contract security.}~With the advancement of blockchain technology, smart contracts have emerged as a pivotal element in blockchain applications~\cite{contrast0}.
+\textbf{Smart contract vulnerability detection.}~With the advancement of blockchain technology, smart contracts have emerged as a pivotal element in blockchain applications~\cite{contrast0}.
 Despite their significance, the development of smart contracts can introduce vulnerabilities that pose potential risks such as financial losses.
-While LLMs offer automation for detecting vulnerabilities in smart contracts, the detection outcomes often exhibit a high rate of false positives~\cite{david2023contrast2,chen2023contrast3}.
+While LLMs offer automation for detecting vulnerabilities in smart contracts, the detection outcomes often exhibit a high rate of false positives~\cite{david2023contrast2,chen2023contrast3} and require careful consideration of formal properties~\cite{contract5}.
 Performance varies across different vulnerability types and is constrained by the contextual length of LLMs~\cite{chen2023contrast3}.
 GPTLENS~\cite{hu2023contrast4} divides the detection process of smart contract vulnerabilities into two phases: generation and discrimination.
 During the generation phase, diverse vulnerability responses are generated, and in the discrimination phase, these responses are evaluated and ranked to mitigate false positives.
 Sun and colleagues~\cite{sun2023contrast1} integrated LLMs and program analysis to identify logical vulnerabilities in smart contracts, breaking down logical vulnerability categories into scenarios and attributes.
 They utilized LLMs to match potential vulnerabilities and further integrated static confirmation to validate the findings of LLMs.
+To address risks from code reuse, SOChecker uses LLMs first to complete potentially insecure code snippets from Stack Overflow and then to identify vulnerabilities within the context of the completed code~\cite{contract6}.
+LLMs are also applied to detect specific complex semantic vulnerabilities, such as Ponzi schemes using zero-shot Chain-of-Thought prompting~\cite{contract7}, or accounting errors through hybrid systems combining LLM-based semantic annotation with rule-based reasoning~\cite{contract8}.
+Related work also explores using LLMs to generate adversarial contracts for validating exploitability~\cite{contract9} or combining LLMs with GNNs and on-chain analysis to detect deployed malicious contracts before attacks occur~\cite{contract10}.

 \textbf{Transaction anomaly detection.}~Due to the limitations of the search space and the significant manual analysis required, real-time intrusion detection systems for blockchain transactions remain challenging.
 Traditional methods primarily employ reward-based approaches, focusing on identifying and exploiting profitable transactions, or pattern-based techniques relying on custom rules to infer the intent of blockchain transactions and user address behavior~\cite{wu2021blockchainsec2,rodler2018blockchainsec3}.
 However, these methods may not accurately capture all anomalies.
 Therefore, more general and adaptable LLMs technology can be applied to effectively identify various abnormal transactions in real-time.
 Gai et al.~\cite{gai2023blockchainsec1} apply LLMs to dynamically and in real-time detect anomalies in blockchain transactions.
 Due to its unrestricted search space and independence from predefined rules or patterns, it enables the detection of a wider range of transaction anomalies.